 That scar on my body is the one I hate the most when I see it I remember how sad I felt but that feeling has almost gone now.
 The two happiest days in my life are the day I held my baby girl in my arms and knew I would always protect her always be there for her and never ever let her feel alone and the day I married my husband and knew that I would never be alone.

 This site has been a fantastic therapy for me and I hope you have gained some help, inspiration and relief from reading this, you can feel alone but you are stronger than you think.
 You can beat this crappy feeling, you can fight this illness, you can fight back.
 Have that attitude, so like me, you will know that it’s okay to not be okay but you will be.
-I have decided to accentuate that scar with a tattoo and incorporate it with my gastrostomy scar and turn it into a thing of beauty, because I’m proud of myself proud and happy that I fought back.
+I have decided to accentuate that scar with a tattoo and turn it into a thing of beauty, because I’m proud of myself, proud and happy that I fought back.
 I’ve got my rock and roll scars and they make me Lisa😋